 - Diversification: It helps investors achieve the motive of diversification by not having to put all eggs in one basket.
 By gaining access to a wide range of asset classes, an investor tends to gain the benefit of diversification by spreading the risk along with different assets.

-- Flexibility: A note can be created by mixing a bond with a derivative relating to any market in any combination and this gives scope for flexibility as per the risk-return profile of the investor.
+- Flexibility: A note can be created by mixing a bond with a derivative relating to any market in any combination, giving scope for flexibility as per the investor’s risk-return profile.

-- Tax efficiency: Usually the returns arising out of a structured note is often considered as long term capital gain.
-Some countries and jurisdictions have certain rules and provisions in place which point out that certain capital gains will not be taxable in the hands of the investors.
-Hence such structured notes tend to gain the benefit of having to gain in the form of tax efficiency.
+- Tax efficiency: The returns from a structured note are often considered a long-term capital gain.
+Some countries and jurisdictions have certain rules and provisions which point out that certain capital gains will not be taxable in the hands of the investors.
+Hence such structured notes tend to benefit from having gained in the form of tax efficiency.

-- Leveraged returns: Another benefit that an investor in such structured notes seeks to get is the returns through inherent leverage that allows the derivatives return to be higher than the underlying asset.
+- Leveraged returns: Another benefit an investor in such structured notes seeks is the returns through inherent leverage that allows the derivatives return to be higher than the underlying asset.

-The points highlighted below to elucidate the disadvantages of these structured notes.
+The points highlighted below to elucidate the cons of this asset class.

-- Lack of Sufficient Liquidity: Structured notes do not trade in the secondary market, unlike the equity or any embedded derivative instrument attached to that.
-Should an investor have an urgent requirement for liquidity, and needs the money he would have no other option than having to sell the security to the original issuer.
-The original issuer however knowing that the investor is bound by the contract may take advantage of the situation and may not offer a good price or money assuming that they are certainly willing to make a good deal out of the same.
+- Lack of Sufficient Liquidity: Structured notes do not trade in the secondary marketSecondary MarketA secondary market is a platform where investors can easily buy or sell securities once issued by the original issuer, be it a bank, corporation, or government entity.
+Also referred to as an aftermarket, it allows investors to trade securities freely without interference from those who issue them., unlike the equity or any embedded derivative instrument attached.
+Should an investor have an urgent requirement for liquidity and needs the money, he would have no other option than to sell the security to the original issuer.
+However, knowing that the contract binds the investor, the original issuer may take advantage of the situation and not offer a good price or money, assuming they are willing to make a good deal.

-- Pricing being Inaccurate: More often than not, it is often noted that the structured notes do not tend to be traded in the market post their issuance.
-The prices of such products often tend to be calculated by a certain matrix which is usually different than the net asset value.
-The matrix pricing is based on a comparative approach to a value such assets and hence it is the bias of the original issuer that comes into play and hence the pricing may at times be inaccurate or even biased to a certain extent.
+- Pricing being Inaccurate: More often than not, the structured notes do not tend to be traded in the market post their issuance.
+The prices of such products often tend to be calculated by a certain matrix, which is usually different from the net asset value.
+The matrix pricing is based on a comparative approach to the value of such assets; hence, the bias of the original issuer comes into play.
+Hence, the pricing may sometimes be inaccurate or even biased to a certain extent.

-- Possibility of Huge Loss: Similar to how leverage tends to magnify returns, it tends to be a double-edged sword.
-The derivative returns may also go down south and may badly lead to significant losses for the investor.
-Hence careful scrutiny and due diligence are required on the part of the investor.
+- Possibility of Huge Loss: As leverage tends to magnify returns, it tends to be a double-edged sword.
+The derivative returns may also go down south and badly lead to significant losses for the investor.
+Hence scrutiny and due diligence are required on the part of the investor.

-This has been a guide to what is Structured Notes and its definition.
-Here we discuss a few examples of structured notes along with advantages and disadvantages.
+This has been a guide to what are Structured Notes.
+Here we explain its examples, risks, pros and cons, and its types in detail.
 You can learn more about financing from the following articles –